actions-on-google/actions-builder-canvas-angular/README.md

 ### Running this Sample
 + You can test your Action on any Google Assistant-enabled device on which the Assistant is signed into the same account used to create this project.
 Just say or type, “OK Google, talk to my test app”.
 + You can also use the Actions on Google Console simulator to test most features and preview on-device behavior.

+#### Using this Sample

++ You can say navigate the lists by giving the ordinal of the item, ie. "First item" or "Give me the second".
++ You can return to the previous list by saying "Go back" or "Previous".

 ## References & Issues
 + Questions?
 Go to [StackOverflow](https://stackoverflow.com/questions/tagged/actions-on-google) or the [Assistant Developer Community on Reddit](https://www.reddit.com/r/GoogleAssistantDev/).